 Puerto Maldonado National Parks & Reserves

-There are some fantastic protected areas from Puerto Maldonado to visit, including the Manu National Park and the nearby Tambopata National Reserve.
-The rainforest here represents one of the world’s largest tracts of protected tropical forest.
+There are some fantastic protected areas from Puerto Maldonado to visit.
+These include the Manu National Park area and the nearby Tambopata National Reserve.
+This rainforest represents one of the world’s largest tracts of protected tropical forest.

 The Tambopata National Reserve

-The Tambopata National Reserve is the closest national reserve to Puerto Maldonado and protects an incredible amount of Amazon Rainforest animals and plants.
-The reserve protects some of the largest clay licks and most attractive oxbow lakes in southern Peru.
+The Tambopata National Reserve is the closest national reserve to Puerto Maldonado.
+And this protects an incredible amount of Amazonian animals and plants.
+The reserve protects some of the largest claylicks.
+And you can find the most attractive oxbow lakes in southern Peru.

-The iconic wildlife you can find in Tambopata includes the tapir, jaguar, macaw parrots, giant river otters, toucans, capybara, anaconda and black caiman.
+The iconic wildlife you can find in Tambopata includes the tapir, jaguar and macaws.
+You can also spot giant river otters, toucans, capybara, anaconda and black caiman.

 The Manu National Park

-The Manu National Park is possibly the most famous protected area of Amazon Rainforest in Peru.
-The park covers an impressive 1.5 million hectares and includes both lowland and Andean tropical forest.
+Manu is possibly the most famous protected area of Amazon Rainforest in Peru.
+The park covers an impressive 1.5 million hectares.
+And it includes both lowland and Andean tropical forest.

-Although not permitted in the actual park itself, there are some excellent Manu tours that visit into connected forest at the park’s edge and even into the Manu Reserved Zone on the Manu Adventurer.
+Although not permitted in the actual park itself, there are some excellent Manu tours that visit connected forest at the park’s boundary.

-Unlike other areas of the Amazon Rainforest, you can enjoy a number of different activities in the Puerto Maldonado rainforest.
+You can enjoy a number of activities in the Puerto Maldonado rainforest.

 The different activities are offered by different rainforest lodges.
-Activities include the usual guided tours to find fascinating rainforest animals, but also a number of others.
-In addition to the lake and clay lick visits mentioned farther up, from a few lodges you can enjoy some more active and adventurous activities.
+Activities include the usual guided tours to find fascinating rainforest animals.
+But you can also enjoy a number of others.
+In addition to lake and claylick visits, enjoy science activities, birdwatching and culture tours.